FAQ:

 Do you have any recommendations how to prepare my application?

-We recommend that you use the preview document to prepare your answers ahead of time.
+We recommend that you use the preview document when available to prepare your answers ahead of time.
 Please make sure to have your links (artworks, materials, and/or video statements) ready when you fill out the application.

 How can I get more information on the grant application process?

-You can also always email BIPOCDeafArtsGrant@deafspotlight.org with questions and a committee member will get back to you!
+You can also always email BIPOCDeafArtsGrant@deafspotlight.org with questions, and a committee member will get back to you!

 What if I do not have experience in grant writing?
+Will there be any feedback opportunities before I submit my application?

 Is there a preview of the grant application?